Let’s head outside for simple (and super fun) leaf activities for preschoolers!

 RELATED: Cool off with these backyard water games kids love.

-The goal of this leaf activity was to collect leaves and other items found in nature.
+The goal of this leaf activity is to collect leaves and other items found in nature.

 We brought them inside to continue the investigation.